 Photo Credit: NASA (restored by Toby Ord)

-Our careers greatly influence the trajectories of our lives.
-Yet, we spend comparatively little time gathering information and planning them.
-I have found the resources at 80000 Hours to be helpful in this task and well received by students.
+Career choice greatly influences the trajectories of our lives.
+Obviously.
+But despite their importance, comparatively little time is spent researching and systematically planning/ranking among alternatives.
+I have found the resources at 80000 Hours (especially their new book of the same name) to be helpful in this task and well-received by students.

 Find Mentors

 Having wise folks willing to provide you guidance is invaluable.
-People generally like serving this role; reach out to those you find impressive!
+People generally like serving this role; reach out to people that you find impressive!

 Books I frequently recommend (in no particular order)